 Active Learning: Sampling Data for Annotation

-When you combine human annotation with machine learning models, a critical issue you need to decide about is what part of your data to annotate by human annotators.
-You have limited time and finances to spend on data annotation, so you need to be selective.
+When you combine human annotation with Machine Learning models, it is critical you decide which part of your data needs to be annotated by humans.
+You time and finances are limited, so you need to be selective.

 Different types of active learning can help you select only the relevant samples for annotation and save time and costs.
 Here are three popular ones: